Hexagram 57巽Wind

 Line 5 is the ruling position and the most procedurally specific line in the hexagram.
 The instruction is precise: 先庚三日,後庚三日 — three days before the marker day, three days after the marker day.
 Geng is the seventh stem in the ten-stem cycle and traditionally the day at which an arc resets; the line is naming a windowed-announcement procedure that builds the time for the indirect influence to land.
 Announce the change three days before the marker.
 Let it work through the indirect channels for those three days.
 After the marker, reconsider for three more days.
 Only then does the change harden.

 無初有終 — no beginning, there is an end.
 The phrase is the hexagram’s most honest moment.
 Indirect influence does not produce clean beginnings; the earliest stages always look like flutter or compromise or dilution.
 What it produces is the durable end-state — the outcome that holds because the people downstream of it have already absorbed it through the windowed process.
-For founders, chiefs of staff, and senior consultants, line 5 is the explicit instruction to defend the seven-day signature against the pressure to compress the announcement into a single dramatic moment.
+For the diplomat, the union negotiator, the head of a volunteer coalition, line 5 is the explicit instruction to defend the seven-day signature against the pressure to compress the announcement into a single dramatic moment.
 The dramatic moment is the form of direct authority.
-The indirect actor who borrows that form loses the conditional fortune the hexagram names.
+The indirect mover who borrows that form loses the conditional fortune the hexagram names.

 巽在床下,喪其資斧,貞凶。